mijiang9527/Gittest/readme.txt

 mijiang

-creatint a new branch is quick
+creatint a new branch is quick AND simple.